ewanhowell5195/ModelApplier/README.md

       - If `Apply Equipment Model` is chosen and the item does not have a slot assigned yet, you will also be asked to choose the equipment slot to use.
    - OR: Press G to open the quick actions menu, then select `ModelApplier` and follow the same steps.
 3. Your model will now be applied.
 You can rename the item again if you want it to have a unique name.
+4. If you applied an item model for a helmet and it is still rendering as a normal helmet in third person, you need to assign the item to the head slot.
+This switches it to use item rendering instead of armor rendering.
+   1. Open `ModelApplier`
+   2. Choose `SlotApplier`
+   3. Pick the `Head` slot

 ## Apply Modes
 - `Apply Item Model`: Used for rendering an item model, which is defined via an item definition, eg: `assets/minecraft/diamond_sword.json`